autoplot/documentation/javadoc/org/autoplot/state/StatePersistence.md

+# org.autoplot.state.StatePersistence

-# org.autoplot.state.StatePersistenceClass for serializing and deserializing application configuration.
+Class for serializing and deserializing application configuration.

 ***
 <a name="currentScheme"></a>
 # currentScheme